The Night Montreal Wins You Over (It Involves a Drum Circle and a Smoked Meat Sandwich)

 Schwartz's Deli on Boulevard Saint-Laurent has been serving smoked meat since 1928.
 The line moves faster than it looks — 15 minutes on a Sunday afternoon.

 Smoked meat sandwich: $12 CAD.
 It arrives on rye bread with mustard.
 The meat is hand-sliced, piled high, with a pink center and a seasoned bark.
 The fat-to-lean ratio is perfect.
-I ate it standing at the counter (seating is communal and tight) next to a family from France who were taking photos of each bite.
+Eat it standing at the counter (seating is communal and tight), maybe next to a family from France photographing each bite.

-Is it better than pastrami from Katz's in New York?
+Better than pastrami from Katz's in New York?
 Different.
-Less peppery, more herbal, smokier.
-I prefer it.
-I understand this is a controversial position.
+Less peppery, more herbal, smokier — and to plenty of palates, better.
+A controversial position, gladly held.

 Saturday Night and Poutine at 1AM

 Montreal's nightlife starts late and runs until 3AM (bars close at 3, not 2 like most of North America).
-The drinking age is 18, which contributes to a youthful energy that Toronto and US cities can't replicate.
+The drinking age is 18, which feeds a youthful energy that Toronto and US cities can't quite replicate.

 Always start by saying "Bonjour" — even if your French stops there.